Kulasekaram: Road

 The only mode of transport in Kulasekharam is by road.
 SH90 & SH45 pass through Kulasekaram from major spots like Aralvaimozhi and Marthandam.
 SETC is operating a bus to Chennai daily at 3:00pm.
-It is also connected with Coimbatore, Madurai, Tirunelveli, Nagercoil, Kanyakumari, Nedumangadu, Thiruchendoor and Chennai.
-In Thumpacode there is a bus stand that serves the public.
+It is also connected with Coimbatore, Madurai, Tirunelveli, Nagercoil, Kanyakumari, Nedumangadu, Thiruchendur Thoothukudi and Chennai.
+In Thumbacode there is a bus stand that serves the public.

 Auto rickshaws, private cars, vans, and mini buses are the other modes of transport.

 Train

 The nearest railway station from Kulasekharam is Kuzhithurai (KZT) which is just 10 km away.
 Several trains to Trivandrum, Nagercoil, Chennai, Madurai, and Mumbai are operated.
 One must reach Nagercoil (NCJ) or Trivandrum (TVC) for getting long-distance train and the trains which don't have halt in Kuzhithurai.

 Air

 Kulasekharam is served by Trivandrum International Airport which is approximately 45 km away.
 Kulasekharam Town is only 16 km away from the southern border of Trivandrum Metropolitan Region and hence considered one of its suburbs even though it lies across the state border.
 Both Kerala and Tamil Nadu government operates several bus services between the two cities apart from numerous private bus and taxi operators.